Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 In less technical terms, we need a type of software that will allow us to create, access, and generally manage our databases.
 In the world of relational databases, we specifically use Relational Database Mangement Systems (RDBMs).
 Some examples are Postgres, SQLite, MySQL, and Oracle.

 Choosing a DBMS determines everything from how you set up your database, to where and how the data is stored, to what SQL commands you can use.
-Most systems share the core of the SQL language that you've already learned.
+Most systems share the core of the SQL language that you’ve already learned.

 In other words, you can expect SELECT, UPDATE, INSERT, WHERE , and the like to be the same across all DBMSs, but the subtleties of the language may vary.